InBonsai

 4. Care

 • Watering: Water twice a day (morning and afternoon) after planting.
-When plants root and turn green (2-3 days), water once to keep moist.
-If hot and dry, water daily.
+When plants root and turn green (2-3 days), once to keep moist.
+If hot and dry, daily.
 Generally do not flood irrigation.
 Use clean water.

 • Weeding: After plants root and grow new leaves, cultivate soil to loosen, combined with weeding.

 • Fertilizing: Top dress with NPK when plants root.
-Dissolve in water (1-2%) or sprinkle at base and cover with soil.
-Water with clean water after fertilizing to wash leaves.
+Dissolve in (1-2%) or sprinkle at base and cover with soil.
+Water with clean after fertilizing to wash leaves.
 Top dress after each harvest (20-30kg NPK) depending on growth.
 Never use fresh manure.

-inventory_2 IV.
+IV.
 HARVEST

 Field mint planted once can be harvested year-round.
 However, summer-autumn yield is usually low.